mspnp/template-building-blocks/templates/buildingBlocks/dmz/README.md

 The name prefix applied to all VMs, appliances, and availability sets created by this template.
 - **endpoint**
 _Object_. _Required_.
 The endpoint object contains values that configure the DMZ endpoint.
-DMZ endpoints are defined by the following object:
+DMZ endpoints are specified using the following object:
   - **hasPublicEndpoint**
   _Value_. _Required_.
   Valid values: `yes` | `no`
-  Specifies if DMZ faces the public internet or not.
+  Specifies if the DMZ includes a connection public internet.
 If `yes`, a public IP will be assigned to the load balancer used by the NVAs.
   - **domainNameLabel**
   _Value_. _Required_.
   Specifies the DNS domain name label for the public IP.
 Creates a mapping from _domainnamelabel.location_.cloudapp.azure.com to the public IP address in Azure DNS servers.